NanoComp/meep/doc/docs/FAQ.md

 ### Can I access Meep in the public cloud?

+Yes.
 Meep is available preinstalled on Ubuntu on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
 To access this AMI, follow these [instructions](http://www.simpetus.com/launchsims.html).

 Installation
 ------------